Best of My Love (The Emotions song)

-"Best of My Love" is a song by American band the Emotions from their fourth studio album Rejoice (1977).
-It was composed by Maurice White and Al McKay of Earth, Wind & Fire, and produced by White and Clarence McDonald.
+"Best of My Love" is a song by American group the Emotions from their fourth studio album Rejoice (1977).
 Released as the album's lead single on June 9, 1977, the song topped both the US Billboard Hot 100 and US Billboard R&B charts.
 It also reached the top five in the UK and Canada, the top 10 in New Zealand, and the top 20 in Australia.

-"Best of My Love" won a Grammy at the 20th Annual Grammy Awards (1977) for Best R&B Performance By A Duo Or Group With Vocals; it also won an American Music Award for Favorite Soul/R&B Single.
+"Best of My Love" won a Grammy at the 20th Annual Grammy Awards (1977) for Best R&B Performance By A Duo Or Group With Vocals; The tune also won an American Music Award for Favorite Soul/R&B Single.

-Overview

-The song was ranked at number 87 on "The Billboard Hot 100 All-Time Top Songs".
-It was also the third biggest pop song of 1977 and the fifth biggest R&B song of 1977.
-"Best of My Love" has been certified platinum in the US by the RIAA and silver in the UK by the BPI.

-Recent reviews have been largely positive, and the song continues to appear on "Best of the '70s" lists.
-In 2015, Billboard ranked the song at number one on their list of the Top 40 Biggest Girl Group Songs of All Time on the Billboard Hot 100 chart.
-Billboard also ranked the track at number 10 on their list of 100 Greatest Girl Group Songs of All Time.
-In 2018, "Best of My Love" was ranked at number six on Heavy's list of Top 51 Best Love Songs: The Heavy Power List.

-Song description

-The song has an upbeat vibe, with a prominent bass line and horns accenting the drums between the verses and chorus.

-Composition
+Background

+This tune was composed by Maurice White and Al McKay of Earth, Wind & Fire, also produced by White and Clarence McDonald.

 "Best of My Love" was originally published in the key of C major in common time with a tempo of 120 beats per minute.
 The vocals span from C4 to A5 (although in the outro of the song, one of the Emotions hits a C6).